Home heating systems

-With this in mind, it's worth using the electricity your panels generate to charge up storage heaters during the day, and release the heat in the evening.
+With this in mind, it’s worth using the electricity your panels generate to charge up storage heaters during the day and and release the heat in the evening.

 Storage heaters and asbestos

 Some older storage heaters, typically those produced before 1974, used asbestos to reduce the risk of fire.
 If a storage heater containing asbestos is damaged, it may release asbestos dust and fibres.
-If asbestos fibres are breathed in, they can cause damage to lungs, and are known to contribute to a range of cancers.
+If these fibres are breathed in, they can cause damage to lungs and are known to contribute to a range of cancers.